-David Lai is Executive Creative Director at Instrument, one of the world’s leading digital agencies.
-Previously, David founded and served as the CEO/Creative Director at Hello Design for 24 years before it was acquired by Instrument.
+David Lai founded and served as the CEO/Creative Director at Hello Design for 24 years before it was acquired by Instrument.
 His passion has always been to create worthy and memorable experiences.
 Hello was known for their award-winning creative work for some of the world’s most iconic and ambitious brands.

-His clients included Herman Miller, Nike, Facebook, Instagram, Sonos, EDC, 88rising, Netflix, Amazon, HBO, Google, YouTube, Toyota, BMW, Disney, Speedo, Tillamook, and Din Tai Fung.
-David also collaborated closely with many cultural institutions, non-profits, and schools including MoMA, Sesame Workshop, The Smithsonian Institution, The Getty, LACMA, Broad, The Huntington, Hollywood Bowl, NHM, SCI-Arc, UCLA, USC, OTIS, and ArtCenter.
+His clients included Herman Miller, Nike, Meta (Facebook - Instagram - Oculus), Sonos, EDC, 88rising, Netflix, Amazon, HBO, Google, YouTube, Samsung, Sony, Toyota, BMW, Disney, Speedo, Tillamook, and Din Tai Fung.
+David also collaborated closely with many cultural institutions, non-profits, and universities including MoMA, Sesame Workshop, The Smithsonian Institution, The Getty, LACMA, Broad, The Huntington, Hollywood Bowl, Japan House, NHM, SCI-Arc, UCLA, USC, OTIS, and ArtCenter.
 He also had the honor of privilege of working with George Lucas on the Lucas Museum, which included an unforgettable trip to the Star Wars archives at Skywalker Ranch.

 David has won numerous awards and recognition for his work including a Cannes Cyber Lion, Clio Award, FWA, One Show Pencil, and Webbys.
 He has judged the Communication Arts, The Webby Awards, HOW Design, and Step Inside Design Interactive Annuals.
 His designs have also been featured in Communication Arts, I.D., HOW, Print, The Art Director’s Club, Graphis, Behance, Forbes, Fast Company, TIME Magazine, and The New York Times as well as numerous other publications and books.